Althütte: History

 The modern municipality of Althütte was formed by the merging of the villages of Althütte and Sechselberg in 1971.

 Geography

 The municipality (Gemeinde) of Althütte is located in the Rems-Murr district, in the German state of Baden-Württemberg.
 Althütte is physically located in the Murrhardt Forest, a region of the larger Swabian-Franconian Forest.
 Elevation above sea level in the municipal area ranges from a high of 571 m Normalnull (NN) to a low of 339 m NN.

 Portions of the Federally protected Hörschbachschlucht and Strümpfelbach valley nature reserves are located in Althütte's municipal area.

 Politics

-Althütte has two boroughs (Ortsteile), and 16 villages: Fautspach, Gallenhof, Glaitenhof, Hahnenhof, Hörschhof, Hörschhöfer Sägmühle, Kallenberg, Klösterle, Lutzenberg, Nonnenmühle, Rottmannsberger Sägmühle, Schlichenhöfle, Schlichenweiler, Schöllhütte, Voggenhof, and Waldenweiler.
+Althütte has two boroughs (Ortsteile), Althütte and Sechselberg, and 16 villages: Fautspach, Gallenhof, Glaitenhof, Hahnenhof, Hörschhof, Hörschhöfer Sägmühle, Kallenberg, Klösterle, Lutzenberg, Nonnenmühle, Rottmannsberger Sägmühle, Schlichenhöfle, Schlichenweiler, Schöllhütte, Voggenhof, and Waldenweiler.
 Althütte is in an mutually-beneficial municipal association with the city of Backnang and the municipalities of Allmersbach im Tal, Aspach, Auenwald, Burgstetten, Kirchberg an der Murr, Oppenweiler, and Weissach im Tal.